-Let's say you're a devoted user of your neighborhood library.
-You want to make sure your branch continues to be open on evenings and weekends, that children's story hour happens, and that New York Times bestsellers get stocked at your branch.
+Let's say you regularly use your neighborhood library.
+You want to make sure your branch continues to be open on evenings and weekends, that children's story hour happens, and that New York Times bestselling books get stocked at your branch.